Bilinear Pairings in Python, Solidity, and the EVM

 However, the property we care about still holds.

-In the above equation, the group G’’ is not explicitly shown but that is the codomain (output space) of e(G, G’).
+In the above equation, the group $G_T$ is not explicitly shown but that is the codomain (output space) of $e(G_1, G_2)$.

-One could think of G, G’, and G’’ being different elliptic curve equations, possibly modulo different primes, and that would be valid because those are different groups.
+One could think of $G_1$ and $G_2$ being different elliptic curve equations with different parameters (but the same number of points) and that would be valid because those are different groups.

-In a symmetric pairing, the same group is used for both the arguments of the bilinear pairing function.
+In a symmetric pairing, the same elliptic curve Group is used for both the arguments of the bilinear pairing function.
 This means that the generator and elliptic curve group used in both arguments is the same.
 In this case, the pairing function is often denoted as:

 In an asymmetric pairing, the arguments use different groups.
 For example, the first argument can use a different generator and elliptic curve group than the second argument.
 The pairing function can still satisfy the desired properties